shlizee/LyapunovAutoEncode/README.md

 The model will save the reconstruction loss (standard for autoencoders) as well as the prediction loss, for which it uses the latent LE representation to predict the validation loss of the corresponding network.
 A figure showing the loss as a function of training epoch will be saved in a folder titled 'Figures/'

+Training time of the autoencoder will depend on the epochs you select as well as the number of evaluations chosen in the previous steps.
+This should take several minutes.

 ### Step 4: Analyze Latent Lyapunov Exponents (AeLLE)
 Once the autoencoder is trained, we would like to analyze its latent representation of the LEs (AeLLE).
 We can do this by taking the first 2 principal components of the AeLLE and comparing the performance of these networks.